 Chris Waterguy

-Chris Waterguy about 6 years ago
+Chris Waterguy over 6 years ago

 One fee that is usually overlooked is the currency conversion fee.
 PayPal rolls it into its exchange rate, allegedly for convenience, so merchants don't realise they're paying a hidden fee of 5% (!).
 Not sure about Stripe.
 TransferWise is much cheaper, less than 1%, but less straightforward to set up and use.